I’ve said it once, and I’ll say it again: Visual schedules changed my life.

 This year, I will be assigning each student a color.
 Their schedules, PECS, binders, work boxes, and cover sheets will all be represented by the student’s specific color.

 The color-coded consistency will provide the students with additional visual support and will also keep teachers organized.
-Any excuse to add color into my classroom is a win in my book!
+Any excuse to add color to my classroom is a win in my book!

 2.)
 Stations and Timers